A look at the antifa movement Trump is blaming for violence

 In a pair of statements over the weekend, Attorney General William Barr described “antifa-like tactics" by out-of-state agitators and said antifa was instigating violence and engaging in “domestic terrorism" and would be dealt with accordingly.

+At a White House appearance Monday, Trump blamed antifa by name for the violence, along with violent mobs, arsonists and looters.

-White House press secretary Kayleigh McEnany told reporters Monday that antifa is a “big element of this protest," though deferred to the Justice Department on the question of how one could be identified as a member.
+White House press secretary Kayleigh McEnany told reporters earlier in the day that antifa is a “big element of this protest," though she deferred to the Justice Department on the question of how one could be identified as a member.

 But it's unclear how big its involvement is.

-Bray said that although he believes people associated with antifa are participating in the demonstrations, it is difficult to determine how big of a role they're playing since there is no membership uniform or calling card and since the movement lacks the numbers to mobilize nationwide in such a dramatic, forceful way.
+Bray said that although he believes people associated with antifa are participating in the demonstrations, it is difficult to establish how big of a role they're playing since there is no official roster of members and since the movement lacks the numbers to mobilize nationwide in such a dramatic, forceful way.

 Others have seen evidence of right-wing extremists.